 Don’t click on attachments until you have confirmed that you recognize the sender’s full email.
 That will save you potential agony.
 Update your email passwords even more often than other passwords.
 Have antivirus software on your computers in case someone else sends you a virus by email.
 If you receive an email from a client company whose name you don’t recognize, contact the company to verify their identity first.

-We hope these seven tips for cybersecurity have given you some ideas on how to help protect your cybersecurity business.
+We hope these seven tips for cybersecurity have given you some ideas on how to help protect your consultant business.
 An additional tip is to consider cyber insurance.
 A cyber insurance solution can help you recover from a cyberattack, including restoring lost data.
-Acrisure Cyber Services1 can help consultants and financial advisors with their cyber insurance and risk mitigation needs.
+Acrisure Cyber Services1 can help consultants and financial advisors with their cyber insurance, risk analytics, and risk mitigation needs.

 1 The insurance products described are placed by Acrisure, LLC and/or its insurance producer affiliates.
 The non-insurance cybersecurity and related cyber services described are provided by Acrisure Cyber Services, LLC, an affiliate of Acrisure, LLC.